 This bi-annual regatta in the busy seaside town of Looe is a celebration of the area’s fishing heritage.
 Traditional Luggers, two masted sailing boats once common along the coasts of England and France, head to the historical port for the regatta.
-Boats will arrive in Looe during the week leading up to the event depending on weather conditions.f
+Boats will arrive in Looe during the week leading up to the event depending on weather and tide conditions.

 During the regatta, the Luggers, some of which sail across the channel from France, compete in six races spread over the two days of competition.
 Around fifty boats, many of which were built more than a hundred years ago and lovingly restored by their owners, unfurl their sails in the harbour creating a magnificent spectacle.

 The seaside town of Looe is still very much a working fishing port, level streets snake their way out to the beach where the town’s banjo-shaped pier provides a great viewing point as the boats head in and out of the harbour.
 The town provides a mix of shops and eateries, many of which are located in buildings dating from the 16th and17th centuries.
 Across the river in West Looe you can get a grandstand view from the long stretch of seafront above Hannafore Beach overlooking Looe Island.
 To wind down after a day of racing there is entertainment on the Saturday evening in Looe fish market.